algernonslab/Webview-ReactNativeStorage-Demo/README.md

 }
 ...
 ```
 You may have noticed that in the source of our webview, there are three distinct cases - dev, ios and android.
 The reason why our bridge class needs to be handled differently on each platform is because although a single HTML file is totally fine to be bundled with your Expo project, if you plan to have any included JavaScript, CSS, or any external file dependencies, relative pathing will not work.
-They need to be bundled along with the mobile client as part of its assets.
+They need to be [bundled along with the mobile client as part of its assets](https://github.com/facebook/react-native/issues/16133).
-[! **might need to insert some explanation here or link** !]

 In Android, the location is `file:///android_asset/`.
 On iOS, it is up to how you set up your Xcode project, but here we have it under an `assets` folder.